-Fava Beans or Broad Beans, are a large pea looking legume, harvested in the Spring.
-Fava Beans are mild and delicately sweet, but less so than fresh peas.
-Favas grow in a pod, like a pea, but have another outer husk that needs to be peeled off to get to the actual bean.
-The process of husking these little gems takes no time at all, and it is worth the effort, because you only see Fava Beans a few months a year.
+Fava beans or broad beans are a large pea looking legume harvested in the spring.
+Fava beans are mildly sweet with a similar freshness to peas, yet slightly different.
+They do grow in a pod, like a pea, but have another outer husk that needs to be peeled off to get to the actual bean.
+The process of husking these little gems takes a short bit of time, but it is worth the effort because you only see fava beans a few months a year.

 12 fresh Fava Beans